ManCal70/AzureLabs/vsrx_2_nva_active_active_with_public_load_balancer/README.md

 </p>
 <b>In the following lab we will:</b>
 <pre lang= >

-1- Create a resource group for all of the objects (LB, FW, VNET,...)
+Create a resource group for all of the objects (LB, FW, VNET,...)
-2- Create a storagea account for boot diagnostics
+Create a storagea account for boot diagnostics
-3- Create a VNET w/ IP range
+Create a VNET w/ IP range
-4- Create 3 Subnets (Management, TRUST, and UNTRUST) 5- Create public IP address objects for required elements 6- Create nNICs for the firewalls (vSRX) and web server (Ubuntu + Apache) 7- Create the virtual machines
+Create 3 Subnets (Management, TRUST, and UNTRUST) Create public IP address objects for required elements Create nNICs for the firewalls (vSRX) and web server (Ubuntu + Apache) Create the virtual machines
-8- Configure the vSRX firewalls
+Configure the vSRX firewalls
-9- Create the Azure public load balancer
+Create the Azure public load balancer
-10- Test Apache2 connectivity
+Test Apache2 connectivity
-11-Show the firewall session tables
+Show the firewall session tables

 </pre>

 ### Key details